English expedition to Portugal (1662–1668): Portugal and Spain

-After more quarrels with the Portuguese high command to get supplies to his men, Schomberg and the British brigade pressed ahead in the next campaign.
+After more quarrels with the Portuguese high command to get supplies to his men, Schomberg and his men pressed ahead in the next campaign.
 On 10 June 1664 the siege of Valencia de Alcántara took place and a fortnight later after a breach had been in the defences - the English who bore the brunt leading the main assault suffered heavy casualties but forced the surrender of the Spanish garrison.
 The Portuguese soon realised their mistake in the mistrust and sent heaps of praise upon Schomberg and the English.
 The Count of Castelo Melhor made a comment soon after the surrender of Valencia de Alcantara.

 On 17 June 1665 at the Battle of Montes Claros the brigade was crucial in the outcome.
-The Portuguese under commander António Luís de Meneses, 1st Marquis of Marialva positioned his heaviest infantry, composing the British brigade under Schomberg once more, in two lines in the most vulnerable area and ordered his artillery to support them.
+The Portuguese under commander António Luís de Meneses, 1st Marquis of Marialva positioned his heaviest infantry, composing the English brigade under Schomberg once more, in two lines in the most vulnerable area and ordered his artillery to support them.
 As the battle raged Schomberg had his horse shot from under him, and was nearly captured, but the veteran brigade were able break the defences to bring about a decisive victory over the Spaniards under Luis de Benavides Carrillo, Marquis of Caracena.

 After Montes Claros the Spaniards failed to gain any compensating advantage but the war continued and Portugal was safe from further attack.
 Over the next two years Schomberg and the depleted English brigade helped to lead a series of raids across the border.
 In November they captured the fortress of A Guarda, plundered Alburquerque and stormed Tui.
 Over the course of the next year little fighting took place as France signed a treaty in March 1667.
 This never took effect as France never declared war on Spain.

-A ceasefire in September 1667 was declared after a palace coup within the Portuguese court forced King Afonso VI of Portugal into exile.
+A ceasefire in September 1667 was declared after a palace coup within the Portuguese court forced King Afonso VI into exile.
 Castelo Melhor was dismissed and went into exile in England, where he became an adviser to King Charles II.